VIVOMEDIA/neos-countup/README.md

 # VIVOMEDIA Count Up Plugin for Neos CMS

 ## What it provides
 Node types for Neos CMS to easily add CountUp animated numerical facts.
 You can configure start and end of the animation and their duration.

+The CountUp animation starts as far as the element reaches the viewport of the user.

 ## Dependencies
 * jQuery 2.x needs to be installed.
 But can easily be replaced by other frameworks.